pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 Each variable has a binary status $X \in [0,1]$.
 In the case of $F=1$, it represents fire, while $F=0$ represents no fire.
 Similarly, $A=1$ represents the event of the alarm being triggered, and $A=0$ otherwise.
 Finally, $M=1$ represents the status of the administrator confirming the alarm, and $M=0$ otherwise.

 Each variable conditional probability can be added into a table.
-In this case as an example I will fill the probabilities with a value just to make the example clearer.
+In this case as an example **I will fill the probabilities with a value just to make the example clearer**.

-Fire $F$ probabilities
+Fire $F$ probabilities (just using this numbers as an example)

 | $F$        | Probability |
 |------------|------------:|